marco-rudolph/cs-flow/Readme.md

 Some code of an old version of the [FrEIA framework](https://github.com/VLL-HD/FrEIA) was used for the implementation of Normalizing Flows.
 Follow [their tutorial](https://github.com/VLL-HD/FrEIA) if you need more documentation about it.

+## Citation
+Please cite our paper in your publications if it helps your research.
+Even if it does not, you are welcome to cite us.

+        @inproceedings { RudWeh2022,
+        author = {Marco Rudolph and Tom Wehrbein and Bodo Rosenhahn and Bastian Wandt}, title = {Fully Convolutional Cross-Scale-Flows for Image-based Defect Detection}, booktitle = {Winter Conference on Applications of Computer Vision (WACV)}, year = {2022},
+        url = {arxiv},
+        month = jan
+        }

 ## License

 This project is licensed under the MIT License.